Who Is Jane Fonda?

 She soon shed this image for more serious dramatic roles.
 She scored her first Academy Award nomination for 1969's They Shoot Horses, Don't They?
 Two years later, Fonda took home her first Academy Award for her work on Alan J. Pakula's thriller Klute, which co-starred Donald Sutherland.

-'Coming Home,' 'The China Syndrome'
+'Coming Home' and 'The China Syndrome'

 On the big screen, Fonda continued to deliver strong performances.
 She starred as playwright Lillian Hellman in Julia (1977) with Vanessa Redgrave.
 The following year, Fonda won her second Academy Award for the Vietnam War drama Coming Home with Jon Voight.
 She also starred in the hit thriller The China Syndrome (1979) with Jack Lemmon and Michael Douglas around this time.